 Academic Integrity

 Academic integrity is central to the mission of Brandeis University.
-As stated in "Rights and Responsibilities" "Every member of the university community is expected to maintain the highest standards of academic honesty.
-A student shall not receive credit for work that is not the product of the student's own effort."
+As stated in "Rights and Responsibilities," "Every member of the University community is expected to maintain the highest standards of academic integrity."

-Examples of penalties for a student found responsible for an infringement of academic honesty are: no credit for the work in question, failure in the course and the traditional range of conduct sanctions from disciplinary warning through permanent dismissal from the university.
-During an investigation students are not allowed to drop the course in question.
-Semester class drop deadlines will be suspended for the duration of the investigation.
-If the student is found responsible and the sanction delivered is not more severe than failure of the assignment(s) in question, the student may drop the course.
+Examples of penalties for a student found responsible for an infringement of academic integrity are: no credit for the work in question, failure in the course, and the traditional range of conduct sanctions from disciplinary warning through permanent dismissal from the university.
+Additional information on sanctions can be found in Section 20 of Rights and Responsibilities.
+Students may not drop or withdraw from a course while an allegation of academic dishonesty is pending.
+Semester class drop deadlines will be suspended for the duration of the Student Conduct Process.
+If a Student Conduct Process results in a finding of responsibility and as a result a student receives a course-related sanction, the student will not be permitted to drop or withdraw from the course.
+Any drop or withdrawal action may be reversed and a grade imposed.

 It is one of the chief obligations of each member of Brandeis' academic community to understand the university's policies regarding academic honesty and to uphold those standards.